Thirumandhamkunnu Temple Darshan 2025: Booking & Prices

 Dress Code

 • Men: Wear traditional attire such as dhoti and kurta.
-Avoid wearing shorts and sleeveless shirts.
+The men has to Avoid wearing shorts and sleeveless shirts.

-• Women: Wear sarees, salwar kameez, or long skirts with a blouse.
-Avoid tight or revealing clothing.
+• Women: Wear sarees, salwar kameez or long skirts with a blouse. women should also Avoid tight or revealing clothing.

 • Footwear: Remove shoes before entering the temple premises.